Cedric1910/classical_games/README.md

 ### Bugs I am aware of currently:

 - currently score in Tetris sometimes changes to 'NaN' when a new row is completed.
-Trying to find out why this is.
+Trying to find out why this is. (fixed)
+- display isn't very flexible when moving brownser dimensions as I havent got round to doing it.